-Your adolescent needs depression treatment.
-Maybe they received a diagnosis.
-However, the psychiatrist you worked with doesn’t provide the therapy they need.
+Your adolescent may need treatment for co-occurring mental health issues, such as depression.
+Maybe they have received a diagnosis such as this, however, the psychiatrist you worked with doesn’t provide the therapy they need.
 Learn about Foothills at Red Oak Recovery and how we can help you.

 Understanding Depression in Adolescents

 Why should a teen suffer from depression?
 You’re probably at a loss where you went wrong.
 In reality, the depression has nothing to do with you.
 It isn’t about what you provided or didn’t offer.

 Depression is a chemical imbalance in the brain that causes neurotransmitter irregularities.
 As a result, they can’t shake the feelings of sadness, which makes it difficult to function.

 Sometimes, there’s a need for depression treatment when the adolescent struggles with other co-occurring issues.
 The longer this type of condition remains untreated, the more likely it is to contribute to other mood disorders.
 Similarly, there may be problems at school or process addictions.
 Video gaming addiction can lead to a need for a visit to our depression treatment center.

 Foothills at Red Oak Recovery therapists base the approach to co-occurring mental health issues, such as depression, on likely causes.
 However, because everyone’s different, care must take an individualized approach, too.
 Services we offer at the adolescent treatment center NC trusts include: